songki523/iphoto-photos/README.md

 # Photo Export Application
-## Interactive Commandline Application design to extract exisitng photos from iPhoto packages into folder based structures to standerized platform agnostics.
+## Interactive Commandline Application design to extract exisitng photos from various sources into folder based structures to standerized platform agnostics.
 ## version-1.0 is current branch
 ### NOTE: only been tested in mac environment.
 ## Todo